Open-MSS/MSS/docs/conf_sso_test_msscolab.rst

 Configuration MSS Colab Server with Testing IdP for SSO
 =======================================================
-Testing IDP (`mslib/idp`) is designed specifically for testing the Single Sign-On (SSO) process using PySAML2.
+Testing IDP (`msidp`) is specifically designed for testing the Single Sign-On (SSO) process with the mscolab server using PySAML2.

-Here is documentation that explains the configuration of the MSS Colab Server with the testing IDP.
+Here is documentation that explains the configuration of the MSS Colab Server with the testing IdP.

 Getting started
 ---------------